ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 You might also want to simulate trading to

 - Practice trading and gain confidence/experience in the market, but in a risk-free environment;
-- Prepare for trading for when you don't yet have the capital for real trading;
+- Prepare for trading when you don't yet have the capital for real trading;
 - Evaluate alternative strategies;
 - Figure out how to manage risks and survive worst-case scenarios;
 - Understand a particular market or financial instrument; and importantly